-I love Shakespeare.
-Even as a student, as my classmates loudly suffered through Othello, Macbeth, Romeo & Juliet, his language to me felt magical and I enjoyed piecing together what was happening from act to act.
+Even as a student.
+As my classmates loudly suffered through Othello, Macbeth, Romeo & Juliet, Shakespeare’s language to me felt magical and I enjoyed piecing together what was happening.

 To my dismay, each has showed palpable relief when it was over.
 Many found it nearly impossible to get through, a lot relied on Cliffs Notes entirely, and without exception they proclaimed it was a waste of time – it wasn’t relevant and they’d never need to know it in “the real world.”